ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 * SSH access;
 * Network connectivity between machines in the cluster.
 * OS: Ubuntu 18+, Debian 9+.
-* Internet access for updating repositories and downloading necessary packages.
+* Internet access is needed to update repositories and download necessary packages.

 {% endnote %}

 You can download the repository with the playbook for installing {{ ydb-short-name }} on the cluster from GitHub – `git clone https://github.com/ydb-platform/ydb-ansible-examples.git`.
-This repository contains: installation templates for deploying {{ ydb-short-name }} on a cluster of eight servers – `8-nodes-block-4-2`, and nine servers – `9-nodes-mirror-3-dc`, as well as scripts for generating TLS certificates and requirement files for installing necessary Python packages.
+This repository contains installation templates for deploying {{ ydb-short-name }} on a cluster of eight servers – `8-nodes-block-4-2`, and nine servers – `9-nodes-mirror-3-dc`, as well as scripts for generating TLS certificates and requirement files for installing necessary Python packages.

 {% cut "Repository Structure" %}